 Director of Community Relations – Sue Sargent

-In June of 1993, our world changed forever when our beautiful 12 year old daughter Chrissy was diagnosed with ovarian cancer.
+In June of 1993, our world changed forever when our beautiful 12-year-old daughter Chrissy was diagnosed with ovarian cancer.
 The next three months were a roller coaster that no one should have to endure.
 Chrissy lost her battle less than three months later.
 Needless to say, we were devastated.
 I began attending the grievance support group at Children’s Hospital of Michigan where another family mentioned Leukemia, Research, Life.
 My husband, Jim, and I first attended an LRL Evening of Hope Event in 1996 and have continued to attend ever since.

 Initially I felt I had nothing to offer since I had no prior volunteer experience.
 I could not have been more wrong.
 I started out attending occasional meetings and now I serve as the Director or Volunteers.
 I feel very satisfied that I can help raise awareness and funds to eradicate pediatric cancer.
 We held a fundraiser “Comedy for a Cause” in memory of Chrissy on her 30th birthday; it went so well that it is now an annual fundraiser.
 I am amazed at how many people, including many of my family and friends, share the vision of KIDS WITHOUT CANCER and are helping us to make it happen!

 Sue Sargent lives in Livonia, Michigan with her husband Jim and has a daughter Jill and two grandchildren.
-Sue has worked for Comerica Bank for 30 years.
+Sue has worked for Comerica Bank for over 30 years.

 Mike is a founding member of LRL – he began his crusade against pediatric cancer when, in 1981 his son Danny was being treated for Acute Lymphocytic Leukemia (ALL).
 “The urgency that you feel as a parent for everything possible to be done for your child is beyond description and this feeling is what inspired me to join resources and ideas with other like parents to make a difference!
 Although the mission statement of Kids Without Cancer is to eradicate childhood cancer by supporting pediatric cancer research, my personal mission has been to help provide hope to parents going through the experience of a child with cancer knowing that this little army of volunteers cares deeply about improving the future for their child

-Executive Director – Christina Vandenberg
+Executive Director – John Smolinski